atomone-hub/atomone/docs/architecture/adr-002-photon-token.md

 > (ATONE or PHOTON, but not both).

-If the validator `minimum-gas-prices` does not match the required denom (ATONE or PHOTON for `MsgBurn, only `PHOTON` for all other messages), an error must be returned and the tx is rejected.
+If the validator `minimum-gas-prices` does not match the required denom (ATONE or PHOTON for `MsgBurn, only `PHOTON` for all other messages), an error is returned and the tx is rejected.

 ### Params